-Mr Hayes is a Consultant General Surgeon and Surgical Oncologist at the Sarcoma Unit and the Skin Unit at The Royal Marsden and Associate Honorary Faculty at the ICR.
+Mr Hayes is a Consultant General Surgeon and Surgical Oncologist at the Sarcoma Unit and the Skin Unit at The Royal Marsden and an Honorary Faculty at the ICR since October 2017.

 His pre-clinical training was at Oxford University and his clinical training was at St Bartholomew’s Hospital, London.
 He undertook his postgraduate surgical training in London.
 Mr Hayes spent three years of research training at the Lombardi Cancer Center, Georgetown University Hospital, Washington DC, US, for which he was awarded a PhD in 2001.
 In 2002, Mr Hayes was awarded a Hunterian Professorship by the Royal College of Surgeons in England for his research into angiogenesis as a therapeutic approach for cancer.